 1. App.tsx

-• Handles real-time synchronization and mouse pointers.
+• Handles real-time synchronization using the Realtime client.

 2. NoteNode.tsx